CAUSATION IN A PREMISES LIABILITY CASE

 In order to prove causation, the plaintiff is put in a conundrum to testify that they directly observed what actually made them fall.
 This lends itself to the defense argument that if the plaintiff saw the danger they should have avoided it and therefore assumed the risk.
 The ideal facts for a plaintiff to testify as to what made them fall is to testify that after the fact of the fall they turned around and saw the condition.
 Most often, plaintiff’s attorney will rely on circumstantial evidence to prove that the dangerous condition is what caused the plaintiff to fall.
 Circumstantial evidence is evidence that proves a fact indirectly.
 There is no distinction between direct and indirect evidence, and the jury is free to believe or disbelieve any type of evidence.

 Furthermore, the defendant’s conduct must be a substantial factor in causing the harm to the plaintiff.
 The defendant’s conduct must be a factor that a reasonable person would consider to have contributed to the harm.
-It must be more than a remote or trivial factor.
+Substantial factor must be more than a remote or trivial factor.
 It does not have to be the only cause of the harm.
-It is important for the plaintiff’s attorney to convey to the jury that any factor which causes harm leads to legal responsibility unless it is so remote or trivial that they should not consider it.
-The defendant’s conduct also is not required to be the sole factor in causing the harm.
-Rather, there may be other factors that combined in causing the harm, but if defendant’s conduct also contributed to causing the harm then defendant may be found legally responsible.
+It is important for the plaintiff’s attorney to convey to the jury that any factor which causes harm leads to legal responsibility.
+Unless, it is so remote or trivial, they should not consider it.
+The defendant’s conduct also is not a requirement to be the sole factor in causing the harm.
+Rather, there may be other factors that combined in causing the harm.
+But if defendant’s conduct also contributed to causing the harm then defendant may be found legally responsible.

 If you have been injured in an accident or someone you know has been injured, contact The Sterling Firm for a free consultation with a premises liability lawyer.
 We can help!
 Book Your Consultation Now!
 Check out our Affordable General Counsel Packages!

 TOP RATED LAWYER